 Erika Chase (aka Linda Wiken) Chase writes the Ashton Corners Book Club Mystery Series.
 Lizzie Turner and her five friends comprise this mystery book club in Alabama.
 Chase previously owned a mystery bookstore, as well as held jobs as a journalist, producer of radio shows, and a copywriter for advertising.
 As Linda Wiken, she writes the Dinner Club Mystery Series which features J.J.
 Tanner, an event planner.
 J.J. is a member of the Culinary Capers Dinner Club which is a club for “foodies”.
 This series also contains recipes!

 Julie Chase (aka Jacqueline Frost & Julie Anne Lindsey) Chase is a mother of three who lives in Ohio with her husband.
 As Julie Chase she writes the Kitty Couture Mystery Series which features Lacy Marie Crocker, the owner of a pet boutique and organic treat bakery for pets in New Orleans.
 As Jacqueline Frost she writes the Christmas Tree Farm Mystery Series which takes place on Holly White’s family tree farm in Maine, in a town named Mistletoe.
-As Julie Anne Lindsey she writes both the Geek Girl Mystery Series and the Patience Price Mystery Series.
+As Julie Anne Lindsey she writes the Cider Shop Mystery Series, the Geek Girl Mystery Series, the Patience Price Mystery Series, and the Protectors of Cade County Series.

 Marion Chesney aka M. C. Beaton Chesney’s Edwardian mystery series liberally sprinkles humor in with the murders!
 Chesney is a very prolific author.
 As Chesney, her books are considered Romance themed.
 Her Hamish Macbeth and Agatha Raisin mystery series (written as M. C. Beaton) have been enjoyed by many.